 How to help your friend through a divorce

-We all know that a true friend is one that sticks by us when the going gets tough, but when a friend is going through divorce, if you haven’t had that experience yourself, it can be hard to know how to help.
+We all know that a true friend is one that sticks by us when the going gets tough, but when a friend is going through a divorce, if you haven’t had that experience yourself, it can be hard to know how to help.
 Here are my tips on helping your friend through a divorce.

 The most important thing any friend can do is to listen